If the PHEV is ever to gain broad acceptance in this country, Honda’s Clarity Plug In Hybrid is a good bet to be the catalyst.

 In the Sport mode, the Clarity Plug In acts like a normal hybrid, with engine and electric motor working together.

 And there’s a button market “HV” which Honda says is best used on long highway drives.
 A short push of the button turns things over to the power management computer to keep things running in the most fuel-efficient manner conditions allow.
 A longer push triggers a battery replenishment mode, in which both electric and engine power are used, but the engine power is redirected into generating electricity to charge the battery whenever possible.
 In this mode, you can add up to 27 miles of all-electric range to the battery while tooling along the highway, saving it for use when you hit town and want to run in a quieter, non-emissions mode.
+If you’re concerned about the range of your vehicle being a problem when making lengthy journeys, you may want to consider a service like Cars Relo to deliver your car to where it needs to be.

 In our test drive, we tried it on a long mountain road and gained 20 miles of EV range in 28.1 miles of driving.